 It is a food market, and you wouldn’t want to miss experiencing the tastes and smells of this place when you come to Singapore.

-Lau Pa Sat Market, also known as Telok Ayer Market, is open 24 hours a day, and you are sure to get great tasting food at very affordable prices.
+Lau Pa Sat Market, also known as Telok Ayer Market, is open from early morning until late at night, and you are sure to get great tasting food at very affordable prices.

 Four Dishes and One Very Unique Fruit to Try